sonatipek/track-the-movies/README.md

 - update series / movies
 - share the movie and series list
 - keeping track of read books
+- the ability to add a watch date

 ## 🌟 Feedback
 If you have any feedback, please contact at **sonatsayginipek@gmail.com** or **sonatipek.com** .